How do F-PODs and conventional recorders compare?

 Full waveform capture. | A simple real-time train detection routine can trigger capture of up to 21 cycles of a click.
 This has provided the new insights on the frequency slopes of narrow-band-high-frequency clicks in 6 different species already.
 A waveform can be constructed from this for FTT analysis, but will only be representative for longer clicks such as NBHF clicks. | All clicks have the same sampling regime, which is ideal for spectral analysis using the FFT. |

-Noise monitoring | Some noise indices are available but are not yet evaluated. | Formal noise metrics usually possible. |
+Noise monitoring | Not suitable, although some ultrasound noise indices are possible | Formal noise metrics usually possible. |

 Automated analysis method | Click train detection and classification processes within FPOD.exe software.
 No beam forming processes. | Click spectrum classification.
-Coherent beam angle sequences from towed pairs of hydrophones add power to the classifier. |
+PAMGUARD software provides coherent beam angle sequences from towed pairs of hydrophones which adds power to the classifier, and a user-configured train detection process. |

 Analysis strengths | Extensive experience in many countries of using this system has shown no major discrepancies from visual surveys where those are possible.
 Gives click rates in trains.
 This behavioural information is of value.
 False positive rates from pure automated analysis are low.
 In SAMBAH the combination of train classification and a previously developed Baltic data encounter classifier – ‘Hel1’ achieved a false positive rate of < 1 FP second per year. | Fits traditional spectral analysis approaches. |

 Analysis weaknesses | No logged information on low frequency sounds. | For NBHF species (porpoises and some dolphins) false positives from moving fine sand and other sources can be serious and may not be recognised by human analysts.
-For dolphins, spectral analysis is generally very weak and requires human editing of most detections, which is very costly, and requires quality control. |
+For dolphins, spectral analysis resutls require human editing, which has a high time-cost, and requires quality control. |

 Analysis validation | Multiple published studies with visual observation have all showed good results | Very limited observational verification. |